What is the difference between an HR Analyst and an HR Manager?

 Other Questions about HR analyst

-What is the job outlook for HR Analysts?
+What is the job market like for HR Analysts?